 Job Objective: Development and maintenance of additional computer based, aquatic data management systems to facilitate the management and analysis of data that is not readily incorporated into the ADAMAS database.
-Examples include: CPW Passive Integrated Transponder (PIT) tag study data, and bulk water temperature data.
+Examples include the CPW Passive Integrated Transponder (PIT) tag study data, Time Allocation data, Temperature logger location data, boreal toad and herptile data, and bulk water temperature data.